 So, what we are entering is not a trial or a lawsuit.
 There is no plaintiff, no defendant, and the findings of the Committee will not be a judgment.
 Nobody will gain, and nobody will lose.
 The Convention is the heart of the matter.

 Furthermore, the arrangements are of a non-confrontational nature.
-This means that the meeting should not be seen as a confrontation between the communicant and the concerned Govern- ment.
+This means that the meeting should not be seen as a confrontation between the communicant and the Party concerned.
 The Committee is aiming at a constructive and amicable meeting.

 The arrangements are of a consultative nature.
 Therefore, the meeting is a consultation with a view to assisting the Committee in its upcoming deliberations on whether there are problems of compliance and if so, how those problems might be remedied in the future.